 Transpiration is defined as the loss of excess water from aerial parts of plant in the form of water vapour.
 Transpiration in plant removes excess water absorbed by roots.
 Aerial parts of plant includes plant parts which are exposed in air or above the soil surface like leaves, bark, stomata, flowers, fruits etc. There are many factors which either induce or reduce transpiration.
-These factors may be external or internal.
+And these factors are external and internal factors.

 External factors affecting transpiration

-External factors include environmental factors that influences transpiration.
+External factors include environmental factors that affect transpiration.
+It includes:

 Light: It is the most imporatant factor for causing transpiration in plants.
 It also plays important role in opening and closing of stomata from where majority of water is lost called as stomatal transpiration.
 During day time, stomata are opened and in night they are closed.
 So, rate of transpiration is high in day time(high intensity light) and low during night time.

 Temperature: Rate of transpiration increases on increasing temperature.
 Stomata remains open in high temperature even in night.
 Humidity from the environment decreases as temperature increases.
 When humidity decreases, environment and its atmosphere becomes dry resulting in increase in transpiration.

 Wind: Saturated air from plant surface area decreases on gentle wind and increases transpiration.
 But in storm and high velocity wind, rate of transpiration is nil due to closining of stomata.

 Humidity: It is the presence of moisture in air.
 If the environment moisture is low plants loses more water vapour for it’s internal maintance & cooling and vice versa.
 That’s why high humidity decreases while low humidity increases transpiration.